protocol/nft-website/docs/tutorial/flow-nft-marketplace.md

 ### Contract

 A contract is a ruleset governing how the "game" is played.
-Accounts that break the ruleset may be punished in some way.
+Accounts that break this may be punished in some way.
 Normally, it is a central authority like a bank who creates this contract for all accounts.

 Because the conventional ledgers are owned and managed by a trusted authority like your bank, when you transfer the ownership of a few dollars (`-$4.00`) to buy a cup of coffee from Mr. Peet, the bank needs to be consistent and update the ledgers on both sides to reflect the ownership change (Peet has `+$4.00` and you have `-$4.00`).
-Because both ledgers are not openly visible to both of Peet and you and the the currency is likely digital, there is no guarantee that the bank won't mistakenly or intentionally update either ledger with the incorrect value.
+Because either ledger is not openly visible to both Peet and you (Peet only sees their ledger, and you only sees your ledger), there is no guarantee that the bank won't mistakenly or intentionally update either ledger with the incorrect value, in the process making either Peet or you richer or poorer than what's supposed to be.

-> **💡 Do you know your bank owes you?**
+> **💡 Your bank probably owes you**
 > If you have a saving account with some money in it, you might be loaning your money to your bank.
 You are trusting your bank to have your money when you want to withdraw.
-Meanwhile, your money is just part of the stream of your bank is free to do anything with.
-If you had a billion dollars in your bank and you want to withdraw tomorrow, your teller might freak out.
+Meanwhile, your money is just part of the stream of money your bank is free to do anything with, like investing or lending to others.
+This is why, as you might have seen in some heist films, if you tell the bank you want to withdraw millions of dollars tomorrow, your teller might just freak out.

-What is interesting about a blockchain is the distributed part.
-Because there is only a single *decentralized* ledger that's open to everyone, there is no central authority like a bank for you to trust with bookkeeping.
-In fact, there is no need for you to trust anyone at all.
-You only need to trust the copy of the common ledger software run by other people in the network to uphold the bookkeeping, and it is very hard for someone to run an altered version of that software and attempt to break the rule.
+Effectively, what is interesting and innovative here is the distributed part.
+Because practically, there is only a single ledger acting as a single source of truth open to everyone, there are no longer central authorities like a bank to bookkeep transactions.
+In fact, there is no need for you to trust anyone at all except the software running the blockchain itself to uphold the bookkeeping, and it is very, very hard for someone to run an altered version of that software and attempt to break the rule.

-A good analogy is an umpire-less tennis game where any dispute (like determining if the ball lands in the court) is distributed to all the audience to judge.
-Meanwhile, these audience members are also participating in the game, with the stake that makes them lose if they judge wrongly.
-This way, any small inconsistencies are likely caught and rejected fair and square.
-You are no longer trusting your bank.
-The eternal flow of ownerships hence becomes *trustless* because everyone is doing what's best for themselves.
+A good analogy is an umpire-less tennis game where any dispute (like determining if the ball lands in the court) is distributed to all the audience to judge, and it would take at least half of the audience to cheat and challenge the result.
+Meanwhile, these audience members are also participating in the game, with the kind of stake that makes their life extremely difficult if they judge falsely.
+The eternal flow of ownerships hence becomes *trustless* because [everyone is doing what's best for themselves](https://www.investopedia.com/updates/adam-smith-wealth-of-nations/).

 "Why such emphasis on ownership?" you may ask.
 This is because Flow has the concept of resource ownership baked right into the smart contract core.
-Learning to visualize resource will help in understanding concepts in Flow, as you shall see very soon.
+Learning to visualize resource will help you in understanding concepts in Flow, as you shall see very soon.

-## Quick tour of Cadence
+## 2. Tour of Cadence

 Like Solidity language for Ethereum, Flow uses [Cadence][cadence] language to code smart contracts, transactions, and scripts on Flow.
 Cadence's design is inspired by the [Rust][rust] and [Move][move] languages.
 In Cadence, the runtime tracks when a resource is being *moved* from a variable to the next and makes sure it can never be mutually accessible in the program.